rod1onov98/aarch-packer/README.md

 - **memory dump** — once _prot_init has run, decrypted code is visible in process memory. protects against static analysis of the .so file, not against a targeted runtime dump
 - **extractNativeLibs=false** — supported. dl_iterate_phdr uses p_filesz (not p_memsz), which works correctly for APK-embedded libraries
 - **arm64 page layout** — if _prot_init VA = 0x1000 (same page as .text), dreg() remaps the page it's running on itself and everything falls apart. check that output shows `_prot_init VA` >= 0x2000, and that -O0 -fno-builtin flags are actually applied to prot_init.c
-- **graph_breaker** — disabled. current implementation clobbers real instructions (fake prologues after first ret, junk after B in thumb), which breaks reachable code. will be rewritten to only insert into inter-function padding
-- **arm64 pattern** — PROT_INIT_PATTERN_ARM64 not implemented (TODO in code). skip VA must be resolved from symtab or _prot_init_end marker. arm32 pattern exists but isn't used on arm64 branch

 ---